elinesterov/awesome-spiffe-spire/README.md

     - This version of NGINX Open Source interacts with the SPIFFE Workload API to request and use certificates for mTLS.

 - [Kafka SPIFFE Principal Builder](https://github.com/traiana/kafka-spiffe-principal)
     - A custom KafkaPrincipalBuilder implementation for Apache Kafka.
-This class and documentation deals only with SslAuthenticationContext, we do not support any other context at the moment (Kerberos, SASL, Oauth)
+This class and documentation deal only with SslAuthenticationContext, we do not support any other context at the moment (Kerberos, SASL, Oauth)

 - [Emissary](https://github.com/github/emissary)
     - This is a service that communicates with spire-agent to fetch and validate JWT-SVIDs sent to it over HTTP, usually from envoy using ext_authz.